John Denver (Everett Collection)

-According to Denver, he wrote this classic in ten and a half minutes while on a ski lift feeling overwhelmed by the natural beauty all around him and thinking of his then-wife, Annie Martell Denver.
+According to Denver, he wrote this classic in just 10 1/2 minutes while on a ski lift feeling overwhelmed by the natural beauty all around him and thinking of his then-wife, Annie Martell Denver.
 Though the relationship went south in the years to follow, the song is still as touching as ever.

 Back Home Again

-“Back Home Again” won Denver a Country Music Association award for Song of the Year in 1975.
-That same year, he also received the CMA's Entertainer of the Year award, a controversial choice – singer Charlie Rich, who read his winning name, burned the envelope after reading it.
-The stunt did more damage to Rich's career than Denver's, and ”Back Home Again” hit No. 1 on the country chart.
+"Back Home Again" won Denver a Country Music Association award for song of the year in 1975.
+That same year, he also received the CMA's entertainer of the year award, a controversial choice – singer Charlie Rich, who read his winning name, burned the envelope after reading it.
+The stunt did more damage to Rich's career than Denver's, with "Back Home Again" hitting No. 1 on the country chart.

 Thank God I'm a Country Boy